-Opening and closing dates for domestic and international applications are outlined in the Academic Schedule at the front of the Lethbridge

-College calendar.
-Some programs have limited enrolment so we recommend applying early.
+Opening and closing dates for domestic and international applications are outlined in the Academic Schedule at the front of the Lethbridge College calendar and online at lethbridgecollege.ca/program-status (https://lethbridgecollege.ca/program-status/).
+Since some programs have limited enrolment, we recommend applying early.